n4xwe/Raspberry-Pi-Scripts/README.md

 All of the scripts have detailed inline comments that explain the function of every line in the script.
 They are offered under GPL v3.0 and can be easily modified by any user.
 Approximate runtimes for the scripts are included in the script descriptions.
 The exact runtime depends on a number of factors including the state of the packages on your system and the speed of your Internet connection.

 PiHPSDR, by John Melton, G0ORX, is an excellent lightweight SDR Console that works with a variety of radios.
 It uses the WDSP library for signal processing, has the capability of implementing Puresignal adaptive pre-distortion, has an intuitive interface and is very stable.
 PiHPSDR interfaces with other programs through the Pulse audio transport system.
+The current version is 2.0-rc15.
 Script runtime time on a Raspberry Pi 4 is approximately 8 minutes.

 GNU Radio, originally developed Matt Ettus, N2MJI, is a powerful DSP toolkit.
 It has a graphical interface that allows allows almost any DSP function to be performed on RF derived signals.
 Script runtime on a Raspberry Pi 4 is 3 hours and 30 minutes.